AY2324S2-CS2113-W14-1/tp/docs/UserGuide.md

 **Format**: help
 **Sample Input**: help
 **Expected Output**:
-here's all the valid commands I recognise:
+here's all the valid commands i recognise:
 - Add a meal eaten: eat m/MEAL s/SERVING_SIZE
 - Add a drink: drink d/DRINK s/VOLUME(ML)
 - Track an exercise: exercise e/EXERCISE d/DURATION(MINUTES) i/INTENSITY(HIGH, MEDIUM, LOW)
+- View all meals that you can input: allMeals
+- View all drinks that you can input: allDrinks
+- View all exercises that you can input: allExercises
 - Find the information about a certain meal: infoMeal MEAL
 - Find the information about a certain drink: infoDrink DRINK
 - Find the information about a certain exercise: infoExercise EXERCISE